A wise sage once said:

 And these places in Utah definitely treat her right.

-So listen up Park City (the most expensive place in Utah) as we explain how we created this ranking.
+So listen up Alpine (the most expensive place in Utah) as we explain how we created this ranking.
 You could learn some things from the rest of the state.

 And if you already knew these places were cheap, check out some more reading about Utah and the cheapest places in the country:

 How We Determined The Most Affordable Places To Live In The Beehive State For 2019

 The two most important things to think about when it comes to being able to afford if you can live comes down to:

 - How much do money do I make?

 - How much do I have spend to live there?